 The Licensee and Thames Water will seek to resolve any dispute in the first instance.
 Where disputes cannot be resolved, in line with Ofwat guidance, they will be removed from WNA negotiations and discussions will proceed to premises-specific application.
-A link to Ofwat's Disputes Determination guidance document is provided in section 1.2.
+A link to Ofwat's Disputes Determination guidance document is provided [here].